Your little baby is having a diaper rash with cloth diapers. How is it even possible?

 Microfiber, therefore, should never be used such that it is in direct contact with baby’s skin.
 It can be used inside a pocket or sleeve or in cases where the microfiber is topped with a layer of suede or fleece.

 How to prevent diaper rash with cloth diapers

 One of the easiest ways to prevent diaper rash is to let that little bum out.
 Not only does it prevent rash but it also is very comfortable for your baby.

 Ain't nobody wants to wear a diaper all the time, even if it is just a piece of cloth.
 Put your baby on a small mat and let some air go to his little puffy thing.

 Use sunlight to naturally disinfect your diapers

 Hang your diapers outside in the sun to dry whenever possible.
 The UV helps kill bacteria and also gets rid of those harmless but sometimes gross-looking tie-dye poop stains.

 Diaper rash is very common to all babies, even the ones who use cloth diapers.
-Now you know all the most common reasons why your little one still has diaper rash with cloth diapers, don’t get frustrated when it happens, but make respective changes if it happens too often.
+Now you know all the most common reasons why your little one still has diaper rash with cloth diapers and how to prevent diaper rash with cloth diapers, don’t get frustrated when it happens, but make respective changes if it happens too often.